Dr Daniel Powell

 Applied Health Sciences

-I am actively involved in the delivery of the BPS-accredited MSc Health Psychology programme, and contribute to postgraduate and undergraduate courses on other programmes.
+I am actively involved in the delivery of the BPS-accredited MSc Health Psychology programme, and contribute to courses on other programmes.

 I'm currently the course co-ordinator of the following courses:

 - PU5909 - Health Psychology Research Projects

 I also teach content on the following courses:

 - PU5022 - Health Behaviour & Behaviour Change